Cannot ship to Nevada or Washington.

 This colorful corn is technically a type of flint corn or popcorn, but you will grow it for its spectacularly striped leaves, not its grain.
-The fast-growing stalks top out at about 6 feet by mid to late summer, then produce tassels and (if pollination takes place) ears of deep red to burgundy kernels.
+The fast-growing stalks top out somewhere between 4 and 6 feet by mid to late summer, then produce tassels and (if pollination takes place) ears of deep red to burgundy kernels.
 Throughout its life cycle, its leaves are striped from stalk to tip with white and various shades of green, along with some pink as the season progresses.
 The amount and vibrancy of the markings vary from leaf to leaf and plant to plant over the course of the season.
 The tall stalks are excellent as an unexpected accent in a flower garden, or as a single-season filler for height in a young perennial border.
 They can also grow in large containers, though they’ll be shorter there.
 Full sun.
 Annual.

 Please note: I acquired a previous generation of these seeds in 2018 under the name ‘Wintergreen’, which was supposed to be only white and green.
 The resulting plants, however, turned out exactly like what I’ve grown other times under the names Zea mays var. japonica, ‘Japonica’, ‘Striped Japonica’, ‘Japonica Striped’, ‘Variegata’, ‘Quadricolor’, striped maize, and striped Japanese maize.
 So, I’m offering these seeds under the common and botanical name I know best.

-Harvested in September 2020.
+Harvested from mid August to early September 2022.
 At least 20 seeds.

 Please read the germination information as well before ordering.